Mark-MDO47/GraduationCap2017/README.md

    about 42 milliamps per LED at max brightness WHITE

 The .mp4 file shows the letter "Y".
-When it gets restarted it re-draws the "Y" in yellow on green background.
+When Arduino gets restarted it re-draws the "Y" in yellow on green background.
 Hard to see but light flashes white before turning yellow.
+Note that center light in this set of lights is misbehaving.